Todays recipe of Chocolate Strawberry Quinoa Porridge is brought to you by the lovely health conscious Italian Erika Grossi from New York, USA.

 I was looking for something simple, protein-rich, vegetarian, vegan, dairy-free and gluten-free for post-workout recovery and this breakfast bowl is incredibly simple, requiring just 5 ingredients and more or less 30 minutes, depending on the type of quinoa you are using.

-- 1 cup unsweetened oat milk (use soy milk or almond milk to make the recipe totally gluten free)
+- A cup of unsweetened oat milk (use soy milk or almond milk to make the recipe totally gluten free)